AdguardTeam/KnowledgeBaseVPN/docs/general/adguard-vpn-encryption.md

 ## Introduction

 Encryption is the reason the word "private" exists in the term "Virtual Private Network".
-A VPN creates a tunnel between your device and a VPN server, passing through which your data gets encrypted and then enters the open Internet in a secure form.
+A VPN creates a tunnel between your device and a VPN server, passing through which your data is encrypted and then securely transmitted to the open Internet.
 The process of encryption, i.e. turning data into gibberish that no one who intercepts it can read, is essential to any VPN service.

-AdGuard VPN protocol uses the most secure and fast encryption algorithm to date — AES-256.
+The AdGuard VPN protocol uses the most secure and fast encryption algorithm to date — AES-256.
 Learn what it is and why it is so good.

 ## AES historical tour